A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Sensitivity to the top quark Yukawa coupling at 365 GeV

 \section{Sensitivity to the top quark Yukawa coupling at 365 GeV}

-The baseline plan for FCC-ee also foresees a four-year-long run at the highest achievable energy of 365\GeV, targeting a total integrated luminosity of 2.65\abinv~\cite{FCC_FSR}.
-As shown in Section~\ref{sec:reco_fit}, this would allow a precise determination of the \WbWb production cross section, at the level of 0.12\%.
-Figure~\ref{fig:threshold_scan} (left) shows that the sensitivity to \mt, \Gt, and \as significantly decreases above the \ttbar production threshold, while the sensitivity to \yt remains high.
+The baseline plan for FCC-ee also foresees a four-year-long run at the highest achievable energy of 365\GeV, targeting a total integrated luminosity of 2.65\abinv~\cite{FCC:2025lpp}.
+As shown in Section~\ref{sec:reco_fit}, this will allow a precise determination of the \WbWb production cross section, at the level of 0.12\%.
+Figure~\ref{fig:threshold_scan} (left) shows that the sensitivity to \mt, \Gt, and \as significantly decreases above the \ttbar production threshold, while the sensitivity to \yt remains significant.
 In particular, we find that a 10\% variation of \yt results in a 0.5\% shift in the calculated cross section at $\sqrts = 365\GeV$.
-While this dependence is significantly smaller than the one observed at the threshold, it still provides a sensitivity to \yt at the level of about 2\%, considering the experimental precision on \sigmaWbWb.
-Also in this case we consider any possible impact of the expected uncertainty in the electroweak mixing angle, and we find the effect to be at least two orders of magnitude smaller than that of \yt.
+Considering the experimental precision on \sigmaWbWb, this translates into a sensitivity to \yt at the level of about 2\%.
+Also in this case we consider any possible impact of the expected uncertainty in the electroweak mixing angle, and we find the effect to be more than two orders of magnitude smaller than that of \yt.
 BSM contributions to the electroweak couplings of the top quark, which may become relevant in this context, can also be constrained at FCC-ee by means of the 365\GeV run using differential distributions in the final-state leptons~\cite{Janot:2015yza}.
-While a simultaneous measurement of these couplings with \mt, \Gt, and \yt would provide the most robust result, this is beyond the scope of this work.
+A simultaneous measurement of these couplings with \mt, \Gt, and \yt would provide the most robust result, but is beyond the scope of this work.
 We therefore assume the SM coupling between the top quark and the Z boson in the following.